Anmol Rattan Sidhu resigns as Punjab's advocate general, Vinod Ghai to succeed | Politics

 - India

-Ghai will be the fifth AG of the state in 10 months once he is appointed to the post.
+Ghai, 56, will be the fifth AG of the state in 10 months.

+Opposition Congress, Bharatiya Janata Party (BJP) and Shiromani Akali Dal (SAD) slammed the Aam Aadmi Party (AAP) regime over the development, alleging that this government seems to be more in an ''unsettling mode than getting settled''.

+They also referred to the recent changes to the posts of director general of police (DGP) and chief secretary.

+IPS officer Gaurav Yadav replaced V K Bhawra as the DGP this month and then senior IAS officer V K Janjua became the chief secretary, replacing Anirudh Tewari.

-Earlier, Sidhu said he has resigned from the post of Punjab's advocate general due to personal reasons.
+Sidhu said he has resigned from the post of Punjab's AG due to personal reasons.

 In his July 19 resignation letter to Chief Minister Bhagwant Mann, Sidhu wrote, ''I am really thankful to the party for giving me a chance to represent the office of the Advocate General, Punjab.

-Talking to reporters, Sidhu expressed satisfaction over his team's performance in the last four months.
+Talking to reporters, Sidhu, who was elected as the president of the Punjab and Haryana High Court Bar Association eight times, expressed satisfaction over his team's performance in the last four months.

 Sidhu and his team had played an important role in getting the custody of Bishnoi in the Sidhu Moosewala murder case.